AstrobioMike/GToTree/README.md

 # GToTree: a user-friendly workflow for phylogenomics
 The purpose of GToTree is to give more researchers the capability to create a full-scale Tree of Life, or any subset of it, to aid in their work.

+---

-## Currently under initial development - not yet ready for use
+## Currently under initial development - not yet released

 GToTree is a more structured implementation of a workflow I would put together everytime I wanted to make a large-scale phylogenomic tree.
 What do I mean by large-scale?
 Anything from a full-blown Tree of Life with all 3 domains, down to, for example, all available genomes of *Staphylococcus*.
 At its heart it just takes in genomes and outputs an alignment and phylogenomic tree based on the specified HMM profiles.
 But I think its value comes from three main things: 1) its flexibility with regard to input format - taking fasta files, GenBank files, and/or NCBI accessions (So if you just recovered a bunch of new genomes and you want to see where they fit in with references, you can provide references by accession and your new genomes as fasta files.); 2) its automation of required in-between-tool tasks such as filtering hits by gene-length, filtering out genomes with too few hits to the target genes, and swapping genome labels for something more useful; and 3) its scalability – GToTree can turn 1,000 input genomes into a tree in ~90 minutes on a standard laptop.